Tournament Leave-pair-out Cross-validation for Receiver Operating Characteristic (ROC) Analysis: Discussion and future work

 \section{Discussion and future work}

 This study proposes TLPO cross-validation for performing ROC analysis and estimating AUC.
-Our experiments on synthetic data and real medical data showed that TLPO provides close to unbiased AUC estimates, similarly to the previously proposed LPO method.
+Our experiments on synthetic data and real data showed that TLPO provides close to unbiased AUC estimates, similarly to the previously proposed LPO method.
 The advantage of TLPO over LPO is that the former produces also ranking of the data, necessary for computing the ROC curve.
 Further, our experiments confirmed the substantial negative bias in LOO AUC estimates.
-Thus our results suggest, that TLPO provides the most reliable cross-validation method for performing ROC curve analysis.
+Thus, our results suggest that TLPO provides the most reliable cross-validation method for performing ROC curve analysis.
+This is further backed by an experimental evaluation on computing sensitivity for a given specificity value.